Mobile Testing using Android¶

 Using the Mobile Spy¶

-If you do not see Mobile Spy button on the toolbar then choose Mobile Spy from the main menu: Tools > Spy > Mobile
+If the Mobile Spy button is not visible on the toolbar, choose Mobile Spy from the main menu:

 button to display the application specified in the mobile profile on the screen:

-Now click on Tap
+Now, click Tap

 Recording and Playing a Test¶

-Now click on the Spy
+Now, click the Spy

 button on the toolbar: